victormakhuba/Update-a-file-through-a-Python-algorithm/README.md

 **Convert the string into a list**
 In order to remove individual IP addresses from the allow list, I needed it to be in list format.
 Therefore, I next used the .split() method to convert the ip_addresses string into a list:

+#Use '.split()' to convert 'ip_addresses' from a string to a list

+ip_addresses = ip_addresses.split()

+The .split() function is called by appending it to a string variable.
+It works by converting the contents of a string to a list.
+The purpose of splitting ip_addresses into a list is to make it easier to remove IP addresses from the allow list.
+By default, the .split() function splits the text by whitespace into list elements.
+In this algorithm, the .split() function takes the data stored in the variable ip_addresses, which is a string of IP addresses that are each separated by a whitespace, and it converts this string into a list of IP addresses.
+To store this list, I reassigned it back to the variable ip_addresses.

+**Iterate through the remove list**
+A key part of my algorithm involves iterating through the IP addresses that are elements in the remove_list.
+To do this, I incorporated a for loop:
+#Build iterative statement
+#Name loop variable 'element'
+#Loop through 'remove_list'
+for element in remove_list: